ICanBoogie/Module/README.md

 ## License

-ICanBoogie/Module is licensed under the New BSD License - See the [LICENSE](https://raw.github.com/ICanBoogie/Module/master/LICENSE) file for details.
+This package is licensed under the New BSD License - See the [LICENSE](LICENSE) file for details.